-''The Dish'' is an Australian comedy set in the rural town of Parkes in 1969.
-In the middle of a sheep farm sits its main claim to fame: A large satellite dish, over which Australia and the United States are joining forces so that the Moon landing can be relayed to eager viewers across the world.
+''The Dish'' is an Australian comedy from Creator/WorkingDogProductions set in the rural town of Parkes in 1969.
+In the middle of a sheep farm sits its main claim to fame: A large radio telescope, over which Australia and the United States are joining forces so that the Moon landing can be relayed to eager viewers across the world.

 ''The Dish'' explores 1960s culture, specifically the cultural differences between Americans and Australians, whilst casting a comical eye over the people of the rural town.

 Not to be confused with the spin-off of ''Series/TheSoup'' that ran on the Style channel, or former ''[[AmericanNewspapers The New Republic]]'' editor [[GayConservative Andrew]] [[TheBear Sullivan]]'s [[http://dish.andrewsullivan.com/ news aggregator/blog]].